Ewen-GitHub/digital-writing-folio/readings.md

 ### The Paradox of Poetic Gaming

+This reading by Astrid Ensslin talks about digital media that are made to be referred to as 'games' - but whose content is quite poetic in nature.
+These 'poetic games' are - from my understanding, a type of computer game that has a strong poetic agenda.
+However, this poetic nature behind the game doesn't take away from "gameness" that is the base of what it is.

 Astrid Ensslin.
 The Paradox of Poetic Gaming: evidence of everything exploding.
 In: Literary Gaming.
 The MIT Press; 2014:123-.